msiglreith/inspirv-rust/README.md

 # inspirv-rust

+NOTE: Development currently slowed down as other projects have priority for now.
+Will keep on working on it in the future!

 An experimental compiler from [Rust] to [SPIR-V], using the `rustc` compiler and [MIR].
 The code is based upon [rustc_trans::mir], legacy version was based on [miri] and [mir2wasm].